GriffinGowdy/BulkRNAseq_analysisTools/README.md

-# Pseudomonas_GSEA_pipeline
-This is eventually going to be turned into a bulk RNA-seq analysis repo with a couple tools.
+# Some scripts I threw together for analyzing bulk RNA-seq data.